-- Pass the required TEAS entrance exam with a score of 62% minimum (must wait 2 weeks prior to retaking the failed exam, after 2 attempts the candidate must wait 1 year prior to retaking).

-- Pass a criminal background check and drug screening (at the applicant's expense)

-- Submit proof of a current American Heart Association CPR card (Healthcare Provider 2-year card).

-- Undergo a physical examination

-- Submit proof of the following immunizations (must be provided by students):
+- Pass the ATI TEAS Admission Assessment with a combined score of 53%.
+There is a fee to test, paid directly to ATI A second attempt is allowed 7 days following the first attempt.
+A third attempt is allowed 30 days following the second attempt.
+After failing the third attempt, the wait period is 6 months.
+At this point in time, a candidate may start the above process over again. - Pass a criminal background check and drug screening (at the applicant's expense) - Submit proof of a current American Heart Association CPR card (Healthcare Provider 2-year card). - Undergo a physical examination - Submit proof of the following immunizations (must be provided by students):

-- Hepatitis B
+Hepatitis B

-- Proof of 3 doses of vaccine AND titer showing positive immunity (note, full immunity with 3 doses

-- takes 16 weeks)
+- Proof of 3 doses of vaccine or titer showing positive immunity (note, full immunity with 3 doses takes approximately 16 weeks) - Measles, Mumps and Rubella (MMR)Proof of 2 doses (separated by 28 days) or titer showing positive immunity

-- Dose # 1 start series

-- Does # 2 2 to 4 weeks after first dose

-- Does # 3 16 weeks after first dose

-- Measles

-- Proof of 2 doses (separated by 28 days) AND titer showing positive immunity

-- Varicella
+Varicella

-- Proof of 2 doses, AND positive titer, or healthcare provider documentation of disease history (note the total time is 4 weeks)
+• Proof of 2 doses, positive titer, or healthcare provider documentation of disease history (note the total time is approximately 4 weeks)

-- Dose # 1 start series

-- Dose # 2 4 weeks after first dose

-- Tetanus/Diphtheria/Pertussis (Tdap)
+Tetanus/Diphtheria/Pertussis (Tdap)

-- Proof of 1 dose within the previous 10 years
+Proof of 1 dose within the previous 10 years

-- Tuberculosis (TB)
+Tuberculosis (TB)

-- Negative 2-step Purified Protein Derivative (PPD) skin test (process below)

-- o Initial PPD placement

-- Read in 48-72 hours

-- \circ If the initial test is negative, repeat the PPD skin test in 7 21 days.
+- Negative 2-step Purified Protein Derivative (PPD) skin test (process below) - Initial PPD placement - Read in 48-72 hours - If the initial test is negative, repeat the PPD skin test in 7 21 days.

-- If one skin test is positive, follow up chest x-ray is required to look for active disease. - Documentation of a negative chest X-ray and physician follow-up documenting no evidence of active tuberculosis is required. - Or lab results showing interferon globulin results - Influenza - Proof of annual flu vaccination
+If one skin test is positive, follow up chest x-ray is required to look for active disease.
+Documentation of a negative chest X-ray and physician follow-up documenting no evidence of active tuberculosis is required.
+Or lab results showing interferon globulin results.

+Influenza

+• Proof of annual flu vaccination